The season of Christmas songs is here. Will the classics make room for anything new?

 Plus, with the usual holiday hits adorning the top of the pop charts, it's time to dig a little deeper into the Billboard Holiday 100 and glean a sense of which recent-vintage songs have a shot at dominating the pop charts in future Decembers.

 That leaves Kendrick Lamar's latest, the surprise-released GNX, stuck at No. 2 for a second week in a row following its debut week atop the chart.
-With Lamar continuing to post three songs in the Hot 100 singles chart's Top 10 — an especially impressive feat, considering the logjam of holiday non-perishables spanning the entire Top 5 — GNX is no slouch in its own right.
+With Lamar continuing to post three songs in the Hot 100 singles chart's top 10 — an especially impressive feat, considering the logjam of holiday non-perishables spanning the entire top five — GNX is no slouch in its own right.
 But it's hard to top an artist who refuses to budge.

 Streaming has had countless effects on the way we listen to music, as well as on the way Billboard measures the success of songs and albums.
 The main issue with the latter lies in the way streaming algorithms feed listeners music they've already streamed before, creating a doom loop that sets an extremely high bar for any new music that might hope to crack, let alone top, the charts.